LCOGT/lcogtsnpipe/manual.md

 the epoch(s) of the reference images.
 ID refers to the ID number of a specific file.
 IN refers to the instrument prefix (kb for SBIG, fl for Sinistro, fs for Spectral).
-TEMPTEL is the instrument prefix for the template image (kb, fl, fs, or SDSS).
+TEMPTEL is the instrument prefix for the template image (kb, fl, fs, fa, or SDSS).
 If you don't give this option, it will select the same instrument given with -T.

 ## Prepare the Reference Images